 Job destruction certainly can and will lead to short term turmoil.
 Particularly for those whose jobs have been eliminated.
 It can also lead to greater inequality, as wealth and income becomes more concentrated in the hands of the few.
 In the short term, Keynesian recessions are certainly something to watch out for as well.

 But these are all problems that can be addressed by public policy.
-Unemployment benefits will cushion the short-term blow to the newly unemployed, and a more progressive tax system can prevent any rise in income inequality.
+Unemployment benefits can cushion the short-term blow to the newly unemployed.
+A higher minimum-wage or earned-income-tax-credit can help those with lower paying jobs.
+And a more progressive tax system can prevent any rise in income inequality.
 Appropriate monetary and fiscal policies can make up for any short term shocks to the economy as well.

 One thing is clear though.
 Over the long term, job destruction will lead to greater prosperity for the nation as a whole.
 Together with governmental safety nets and progressive taxation, a rising tide will lift all boats.
 The road to prosperity is paved not by protecting jobs, but by eliminating them.